-THE PROJECTS
+THE PROJECT

-After payment of the Bond issuance costs, the Board plans to deposit the net Bond proceeds to finance the construction of a new auditorium, the relocation of board office, and a roof project at the elementary school gym (the "Projects").
+After payment of the Bond issuance costs, the Board plans to deposit the net Bond proceeds to finance improvements to the Williamstown Independent Schools building (the "Project").

-The Board has reported construction bids have been let for the Projects and approval of the Kentucky Department of Education, Buildings and Grounds, to award the construction contract is expected prior to the sale and delivery of the Bonds.
+The Board has reported construction bids have been let for the Project and award of the construction contract is expected prior to the sale and delivery of the Bonds.

-Contractors for the Projects are required to furnish to the Board a one hundred percent completion bond to assure their performance of the construction contract.
+Contractors for the Project are required to furnish to the Board a one hundred percent completion bond to assure their performance of the construction contract.